ivanpanshin/hist_cancer/README.md

 # Histopathologic Cancer Detection model
-Convolutional neural network model for Histopathologic Cancer Detection based on a modified version of PatchCamelyon dataset that achives
+Convolutional neural network model for Histopathologic Cancer Detection based on a modified version of PatchCamelyon dataset that achives >0.98 AUROC on Kaggle private test set.

 ## Reproducing solution
 To reproduce my solution without retraining, do the following steps: